 Evaluate your summer schedule.
 Summer classes vary in their start and end dates.
 Many courses take up only the first or second half of the summer, but these classes might meet more frequently and longer than a class that stretches out through a more significant portion of the summer.
 Keep any possible travel plans in mind when selecting a summer class, and don’t over-commit.
 Be realistic in assessing how much time you’ll have to spend on a course.

 Get your summer classes approved

 If you are looking to take classes at a school other than your own, remember to always get them approved first.
 Before signing up for a summer class, contact your current school to ensure that you’ll receive the credit you expect for taking the class.
-Many colleges are picky when it comes to transferring credits for major-specific courses, but general education required courses are usually easier to get approved for accepted credit.
+Many colleges are picky when transferring credits for major-specific courses, but general education required courses are usually easier to get approved for accepted credit.

 Take a look at any schools that might be near your summer residence, but if nothing ideal turns up, don’t worry!
 A great way to take summer classes is to take them online.
-Keep in mind that self-motivation will be essential since there won’t be a physical class and professor to remind you to get work done.
-It’s a really convenient way to take summer classes though, since it offers you the freedom to work around your own schedule.
+Remember that self-motivation will be essential since there won’t be a physical class and professor to remind you to get work done.
+It’s a really convenient way to take summer classes, though, since it offers you the freedom to work around your own schedule.
 It’s also a great option if you know you’ll be going on a vacation over the summer—just pack your laptop and find a place with wifi, and you’re all set!